-- MATH 3337 (3).
+MATH 3337 (3).
 ADVANCED MATHEMATICS FOR SCIENCE AND ENGINEERING.
 Elements of vector integral calculus, Fourier series, and boundary-value problems in partial differential equations.
 (No credit given if taken after MATH 5334.)
-Prerequisites: C- or higher in MATH 2343, 2339. - MATH 3353 (3).
+Prerequisites: C- or higher in MATH 2343, 2339.

+- MATH 3353 (3).
 INTRODUCTION TO LINEAR ALGEBRA.
 Matrices and linear equations, Gaussian elimination, determinants, rank, geometrical notions, eigenvalue problems, coordinate transformations, norms, inner products, orthogonal projections, and Gram-Schmidt and least squares.
 No credit is given if taken after MATH 5353.
 Prerequisite: C- or higher in MATH 1338 or 1340. - MATH 4335 (3).
 MATHEMATICAL BIOLOGY.
 Introduction of mathematical models of biological systems.
 Also, population dynamics, infectious diseases, population genetics, and molecular and cellular biology.
 Prerequisites: C- or higher in MATH 2343, 3353. - MATH 4338 (3).
 ANALYSIS.
 Sequences and series of real numbers and functions, properties of continuous functions, differentiation and integration with some attention paid to higher dimensions.
-Prerequisite: C- or higher in MATH 2339. - MATH 4351 (3).
+Prerequisite: C- or higher in MATH 3308 or permission of instructor. - MATH 4351 (3).
 THEORY OF NUMBERS.
 Classical number theory, including divisibility, congruencies, quadratic reciprocity, Diophantine equations, and number theoretic functions.
-Prerequisite: C- or higher in MATH 3308 or 3353. - MATH 4355 (3).
+Prerequisite: C- or higher in MATH 3308 or permission of instructor. - MATH 4355 (3).
 GROUPS AND RINGS.
 Basic properties of groups, rings and fields, homomorphisms, normal subgroups, integral domains, ideals, algebraic extension fields, geometric constructions.
-Prerequisite: C- or higher in MATH 3308 or 3353. - MATH 4381 (3).
+Prerequisite: C- or higher in MATH 3308 or permission of instructor. - MATH 4370 (3).
+INTRODUCTION TO PARALLEL SCIENTIFIC COMPUTING.
+An introduction to parallel computing in the context of scientific computation.
+Prerequisites: MATH 3316 and 3353, or permission of instructor. - MATH 4381 (3).
 INTRODUCTION TO GENERAL TOPOLOGY.
 Elementary topology of the line and plane, metric spaces, and general topological spaces.
 Also, continuity of mappings, connectedness, compactness, completeness, and fixed-point theorems.
-Prerequisites: C- or higher in MATH 3308, 3353 or consent of instructor. - MATH 5315 (3).
+Prerequisite: C- or higher in MATH 3308 or permission of instructor. - MATH 5315 (3).
 INTRODUCTION TO NUMERICAL ANALYSIS.
 Numerical solution of linear and nonlinear equations, interpolation and approximation of functions, numerical integration, floating-point arithmetic, and the numerical solution of initial value problems in ordinary differential equations.
 Student use of the computer is emphasized.
 Prerequisites: MATH 2343, and MATH 3315/CSE 3365 or MATH 3316; a programming course (e.g., C, Fortran, or MATLAB). - MATH 5316 (3).
 INTRODUCTION TO MATRIX COMPUTATION.
 The efficient solution of dense and sparse linear systems, least squares problems, and eigenvalue problems.
 Elementary and orthogonal matrix transformations provide a unified treatment.
 Programming is in MATLAB, with a focus on algorithms.
 Prerequisites: MATH 3353; MATH 3315/CSE 3365 or MATH 3316. - MATH 5331 (3).
 FUNCTIONS OF A COMPLEX VARIABLE.
 Complex numbers, analytic functions, mapping by elementary functions, and complex integration.
 Cauchy-Goursat theorem and Cauchy integral formulas.
 Taylor and Laurent series, residues, and evaluation of improper integrals.
 Applications of conformal mapping and analytic functions.
-Prerequisite: C- or higher in MATH 3337. - MATH 5332 (3).
-WAVELET TRANSFORMS.
-A mathematical introduction to sampling, data compression, multiresolution analysis, Fourier analysis, and wavelet theory, including biorthogonal wavelets and spline wavelets.
-Prerequisites: C- or higher in MATH 3315/CSE 3365 and in MATH 3337, 3353. - MATH 5334 (3).
+Prerequisite: C- or higher in MATH 3337. - MATH 5334 (3).
 INTRODUCTION TO PARTIAL DIFFERENTIAL EQUATIONS.
 Elementary partial differential equations of applied mathematics: heat, wave, and Laplace's equations.
 Topics include physical derivations, separation of variables, Fourier series, Sturm-Liouville eigenvalue problems, and Bessel functions.
 Prerequisite: C- or higher in MATH 3337. - MATH 5353 (3).
 LINEAR ALGEBRA.
 Spectral theory of Hermitian matrices, Jordan normal form, Perron-Frobenius theory, and convexity.
 Applications include image compression, Internet page ranking methods, optimization, and linear programming.
 Prerequisite: C- or better in MATH 3353.